-- supplement the neighbourhood park and linear park amenities; - be provided where reserve dedication is less than 1.0 hectare, after joint use sites have been allocated; - 3. be programmed for multifunctionality; - avoid duplication of amenities within the neighbourhood catchment area to serve the needs of various demographics, culture, interests and abilities; and - be located to enhance visibility and access for walking and wheeling. - e.
-Redevelopment of existing parks under 0.40 hectares that cannot meet the requirements of policy 4.5.4 (a) due to parcel size or shape should be designed with a specific function that supports the multifunctionality of the combined parks that are in close proximity.
+- a.
+Sub-neighbourhood parks should be between 0.4 hectares and 1 hectare in size. - b.
+Parks under 0.4 hectares in size should not be considered as part of credit reserve dedication in new development, except where: - the municipal reserve dedication would be under 0.4 hectares; - 2. the park will be located within a high activity area; or - 3. the park will function as a plaza as per policies 4.5.5. - c.
+Existing parks under 0.4 hectares in size should be considered sub-neighbourhood parks. - d.
+Sub-neighbourhood parks should: - supplement neighbourhood park and linear park amenities; - 2. be provided where reserve dedication is less than 1 hectare, after joint use sites have been allocated; - 3. be programmed for multifunctionality; - 4. avoid duplication of amenities within the neighbourhood catchment area to serve the needs of various demographics, cultures, interests and abilities; and - 5. be located to enhance visibility and access for walking and wheeling. - e.
+Redevelopment of existing parks under 0.4 hectares, that cannot meet the requirements of policy 4.5.4 (a) due to parcel size or shape, should be designed with a specific function that supports the multifunctionality of the combined parks that are in close proximity.